 According to the EIA Regulations, interested and affected parties must have the opportunity to comment on the proposed project and verify that all the issues raised during the Scoping Phase have been recorded.
-This is the main purpose of this Draft Scoping Report.
-The due date for comment on the draft report is Thursday, 21 August, 2008.
+This is the main purpose of the Draft Scoping Report, which was made available for comment during the period 30 July to 30 August 2008.
+This report constitutes the Final Scoping Report which will be submitted to the Department of Environmental Affairs and Tourism (DEAT) for approval, prior to proceeding with the Environmental Impact Assessment Phase of the Project.
+This report is due for submission on the 20th of October 2008.

 Interested and affected parties will also have an opportunity to comment on the findings of the EIA, which will be presented in a draft Environmental Impact Report (EIR).
-After public review, the Draft EIR will be updated and submitted to the lead authority, the National Department of Environmental Affairs and Tourism (DEAT) for a decision about the project.
+After public review, the Draft EIR will be updated and submitted to the lead authority, the National Department of Environmental Affairs and Tourism for a decision about the project.

-Summary of what the Draft Scoping Report Contains
+Summary of what the Final Scoping Report Contains